Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Android/App/Fragment.md

 ### CloseViewModelOnUnloaded

-Gets or sets a value indicating whether the user control should close any existing view model when the control is unloaded from the visual tree.Set this property to`false` if a view model should be kept alive and re-used for unloading/loading instead of creating a new one.By default, this value is`true`.
+Gets or sets a value indicating whether the user control should close any existing view model when the control is unloaded from the visual tree.
+Set this property to`false` if a view model should be kept alive and re-used for unloading/loading instead of creating a new one.
+By default, this value is`true`.